polyaxon/polyaxon/templates/polyaxonfile_specification/sections.md

 ### early_stopping

-Defines a list of metrics and the values from these metrics to stop the search algorithm.
+Defines a list of metrics and the values for these metrics to stop the search algorithm.

 Example: